NomadSix/edge/README.md

 ### How do I get set up? ###

 * If you can't do this yourself, get out now.
+* If you're under a domain that just happens to block HTTPS like usd259 it will need to be disabled it.
-* To disable HTTPS requirement, from your git shell, git config --global http.sslVerify false
+* To disable HTTPS requirement, from your git shell, `git config --global http.sslVerify false`

 ### Contribution guidelines ###